polybar/polybar/README.md

   ;interval = 1.0

-  ; see "man date" for details on how to format the date string ; NOTE: if you want to use lemonbar tags here you need to use %%{...}
+  ; see "man date" for details on how to format the date string ; NOTE: if you want to use syntax tags here you need to use %%{...}
   date = %Y-%m-%d% %H:%M

   ; if `date-alt` is defined, clicking the area will toggle between formats